sujeshpadhi91/seng438-a3/Assignment3.md

 1. Open Eclipse.
 2. Open the _New Project_ dialog by selecting the _File -\> New -\> Project_…
 3. Ensure that _Java Project_ is selected and click _Next_.
 4. The dialog should now be prompting for the project name.
-Enter _JFreeChart_Lab3_ in the _Project Name_ field.
+Enter _JFreeChart_Lab3_ in the _Project Name_ field and click _Finish_
-5. Create a new project in your workspace, and then extract the source files from the given JFreeChart folder and add the source files into the source folder of your project.
+5. Right click on the src folder of your project and click _import_
+6. In the _Import_ dialog, select the _File System_ option (in the _General_ category) and click _Next_.
+7. In the new panel on the _Import_ dialog, click on the _Browse…_ button, then navigate to the JFreeChart 1.0.19 directory and select _source_ folder.
+8. Expand the source folder in the left panel and select _org_, then click on _Finish_ button.
+You should see the same panel as Figure 2.

 **NOTE:** You might need to follow the steps in assignment 2 for _Adding External Libraries_ so then you have the _External Libraries_ as well.